jadecobra/python_tdd_exercises/source/truth_table/projects/atm.rst

         above_daily_limit=False,
     )

-  :ref:`A function uses the default value for a parameter when it is called without the parameter<test_functions_w_optional_arguments>`.
+  :ref:`A function uses the default value for a parameter when it is called without the parameter<test_w_optional_arguments>`.

 * I change the name of the test from :ref:`test_right_pin_enough_money` to :ref:`test_right_pin_enough_money_w_limit`